omar214/YouTubeX/README.md

 ### 🚩About<a name = "about"></a>

-  YouTube-Clone is a clone of YouTube.
+  YouTubeX is a clone of YouTube.
 It is a simple, yet powerful, application that allows you to watch videos and share them with your friends.
 It is built using the [React](https://reactjs.org/) framework.

 it`s a full mimic of YouTube with most of its features.